sparc-coop/blossom/Sparc.Kernel/readme.md

 3. Inject it in a feature adding it to the constructor as `ITranslator translator`
 > [TranslateMessage Feature](https://github.com/sparc-coop/ibis/blob/main/Ibis.Features/Messages/TranslateMessage.cs)
 ---

+## Realtime

+Sparc.Kernel gives your project realtime capabilities, it has a realtime layer built on top of SignalR and MediatR to deliver `RealtimeFeatures` and notifications, you can check out more at the [Realtime documentation here](/Realtime)

 ## Passwordless Authentication